glouppe/info8002-large-scale-data-systems/lecture9.md

 - If a participant fails in the request phase, then this can be detected and the transaction may be aborted.
     - If a participant fails in the commit phase, then the other participants commit anyway!
 - If the coordinator crashes, than all processes are **blocked**.
+    - If the coordinator crashes in the request phase, after participants have sent their decisions, then the transaction is blocked!
     - If the coordinator crashes after some correct process has committed, then the decision can be *recovered* from this correct process.
-    - If the coordinator crashes in the request phase, then the transaction is blocked!

 <span class="Q">[Q]</span> How to detect failures?